pydoit/doit-tmp-doc/_sources/reference/index.rst.txt

 Configuration using environmental variables
 -------------------------------------------

-What environmantal variables can be used.
+What environmental variables can be used.

 Configuration on task level
 ---------------------------